Our SENDCo : Mrs Louise Brown

 (Special Educational Needs Code of Practice 0-25 years January 2015: p16-16)

-To make information easily accessible for parents we have set out below frequently asked questions, together with answers to help and inform you.
+To make information easily accessible for parents we have set out below our SEND Information Report, where you can find answers to frequently asked questions.
 This is supported by the Plymouth SEND team.